MattGyverLee/keyman-engine-android-testing/README.md

 ### Test 8
 Install KMSample-14 app in Android Studio and complete the same tests.

-Result: Both keyboards show, swap, and work using KME 14, but I can’t figure out what directory should hold the font.
+Result: Both keyboards show, swap, and work using KME 14, but I canâ€™t figure out what directory should hold the font.

 ## Sidenote:
 The version of app/build.gradle that ships with each engine is not readily buildable, as it expects a version.gradle file that doesn't exist in the zip.